Do I have to wear a face covering?

 Yes.
 On public transport, you must by law wear a face covering, unless you are exempt.

-It is mandatory to wear a face covering when travelling on our ferries, unless exempt.
+On 19 July, Scotland moved to Level 0 of Scottish Government coronavirus protection levels.
+This means it continues to be mandatory to wear a face covering when travelling on our ferries, unless exempt.
 A face covering is one which covers your mouth and nose.
 It need not be a medical mask.
 A scarf or other cloth covering will be fine.

 Outside Decks - Face coverings may only be removed if you are on outside decks of the vessels or when sat down outside and maintaining a physical distance greater than 2 metres from other passengers.